Murder Mystery Game AI

 Where do you buy these games?

-Amazon, Target, local board game cafes, and specialty game stores like Miniature Market or CoolStuffInc.
+Amazon, Target, local board game cafes, and specialty game stores.
 Many libraries also have board games you can borrow for free.

 Can you include remote family members?

 Yes.
-Jackbox Party Packs work great for hybrid gatherings (some people in person, some on video call).
-You can also run Zoom-based games like Codenames or trivia.
+Digital party game formats work great for hybrid gatherings (some people in person, some on video call).
+You can also run video-call-compatible versions of word deduction or trivia games.
 It's not quite the same as in-person, but it works.

 Key Fact: The best party games for 20 people or more prioritize simultaneous play, minimal setup, and clear roles so everyone stays engaged from start to finish.